William K. Everson: Works

 In addition, Everson contributed articles and reviews to numerous film magazines, including Films in Review (1909–), Variety and Castle of Frankenstein.

 Death and legacy

 On 14 April 1996, Everson died of prostate cancer at the age of 67 in Manhattan, and he was survived by his wife, Karen Latham Everson, his daughter, playwright Bambi Everson (named for ballerina Bambi Linn), his son, Griffith and his granddaughter, Sarah.
-His film collection was taken over by his widow and sold to the George Eastman House.
+His film collection was taken over by his widow and moved to the George Eastman Museum.
 Most of his manuscripts, film screening notes and memorabilia were donated to the Tisch School of the Arts at New York University, comprising the William K. Everson Collection.

 In 2004, Everson was inducted into the Monster Kid Hall of Fame at the Rondo Hatton Classic Horror Awards.